redhat-appstudio/infra-deployments/README.md

 #### Grafana Datasources

 Grafana datasources contain the connection settings to the Prometheus instances.
-These datasources are stored in secrets in the `appstudio-workload-monitoring` of the **Grafana cluster**.
+These datasources are stored in secrets in the `appstudio-workload-monitoring` namespace of the **Grafana cluster**.

 The Prometheus endpoints used by Grafana are protected by an OAuth proxy running as a sidecar container and which checks that the incoming requests contain a valid token.
 A token is valid if it belongs to a service account of the **Prometheus cluster** and which has the RBAC permission to "get namespaces".
 This can be obtained with the `cluster-monitoring-view` cluster role.